 Most financial institutions prioritize cash flow when assessing applications for business loans.
 If your previous cash flow data denotes strong management, the institution will not attribute the current shortage to pure carelessness.
 Proper cash flow management makes it easier for institutions to trust you since you’ve already proven your ability to cover operational and growth-related expenses amid ups and downs in revenue.
 They don’t want to see that you can barely afford to make payroll when the slow months set in.

 Institutions look for capitalization as well, or an extra cushion of cash in your bank account.
 Well, you will build up this cushion naturally if you continue to practice strong cash flow management.
 Unforeseen expenses can arise at any time, so institutions would like to get the idea that virtually nothing will stop you from paying off debt.

 5. Cash Flow Data Shows When You Can Put Money Away

 We recently discussed the difference between profitability data and cash flow data.
-Your profit and loss statement might show a profitable month, but it can’t show you if that profit has actually reached your bank account.
-In order to invest in growth, you need to know exactly how much money gets added to your supply of working capital each month.
+Your profit and loss statement might show a profitable month, but it can’t show you if that profit has reached your bank account.
+To invest in growth, you need to know exactly how much money gets added to your supply of working capital each month.